lunettesi/cs170-project2/README.md

 <br/><br/>
 The code for this project is in the file: project2_ai.py.
 The entire revision history is in the header of this file.
 <br/><br/>
 I included the results from my assigned datasets in .txt files, with the search type used, size of dataset, and dataset number listed in the file name.
-I also added the results from the two example small datasets provided (86 and 61), which I used to check my code before running my assigned datasets.
+I also added some of the results from the two example small datasets provided (86 and 61), which I used to check my code before running my assigned datasets.
 <br/>